-I’m sure there are other reasons but whatever the case it’s a good start to draft and hand in an exit notice.
+I’m sure there are other reasons, but whatever the case, it’s an excellent start to draft and hand in an exit notice.

 Another thing I want to point out is that waiting until Friday morning is probably a better day to hand it in.

-I always find people are chipper at work in the morning because they’ve had their breakfast, coffee, or exercise.
+People are chipper at work in the morning because of breakfast, coffee, or exercise.

-By the end of the day they need a Snickers Bar and you don’t want to cross anyone’s path.
-Ha!
+By the end of the day, they need a Snickers Bar, and you don’t want to cross anyone’s path.

 How I Told My UK Employers I Was Resigning

-In the UK I had to write two resignation letters one being when I sold my house and first moved to my parents in another city.
+In the UK, I had to write two resignation letters, one being when I sold my house and moved to my parents in another city.

-Although they knew I was moving to Canada to be with my wife all they asked from me was two weeks’ notice.
+Although they knew I was moving to Canada to be with my wife, they only asked me for two weeks’ notice.

 I thought that was fair since I would likely only be with the company for a few months.

-My resignation letter was simple but professional along with a big thanks for allowing me to work and earn money before my big move.
+My resignation letter was simple but professional, with a big thanks for allowing me to work and earn money before my big move.

 Moving To Canada After Handing In My Notice

-It turned out my permanent resident’s package arrived while Mrs. CBB was visiting me in the UK.
+My permanent resident’s package arrived while Mrs. CBB visited me in the UK.